DevExpress/wpf-themedesigner-app/README.md

 Download and install the WPF Theme Designer, then [get started](https://docs.devexpress.com/WpfThemeDesigner/118594/getting-started).

-## .NET Core 3 Support
+## .NET/.NET Core Support

-The Theme Designer requires DevExpress WPF Controls for the .NET Framework to create a custom theme for .NET Core applications.
-Refer to the [.NET Core 3 Support](https://docs.devexpress.com/WpfThemeDesigner/401520/net-core-support) help topic for more information.
+The Theme Designer requires DevExpress WPF Controls for the .NET Framework to create a custom theme for .NET applications.
+Refer to the [.NET/.NET Core Support](https://docs.devexpress.com/WpfThemeDesigner/401520/net-core-support) help topic for more information.

 ## Get Help